f4tal-err0r/otel-span-bigquery/README.md

 ### OTel Span protobuf deserializer to BigQuery

-This script does the following:
+This program does the following:
 1. Reads a OTel produced pub/sub message encoded in a protobuf binary format
-2. Unmarshals it into a golang native data structure
+2. Unmarshals it into a golang native data structure type
 3. Sends it to a BigQuery dataset

-This script was written to be deployed as a cloud function reading from a pub/sub topic.
+This program was written to be deployed as a service reading from a pub/sub topic.
 This is necessary to gather span data in bigquery.

-The schema for the protobuf data structures are stored in the `/pb` folder
+The schema for the protobuf data structures are stored in the `/v1` folder

 Resources and additional information:
 - https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/googlecloudpubsubexporter